-One mistake that even the smartest mobile food vendors make is not having clear procedures when it comes to their accounting.
+The first of our bookkeeping mistakes that even the smartest mobile food vendors make is not having clear procedures when it comes to their accounting.
 Some vendors play fast and loose with their personal accounting, which makes them think they can just wing it and get by with their mobile food business accounting.
 But that’s just not the case.
-You’ve got to have rules in place to make sure every accounting detail is handled the same exact way.
+Put rules in place to make sure every accounting detail is handled the same exact way.
 That will reduce the chance that something important is missed, and help you approach tax time calm and prepared.

 Data entry errors can be devastating, and there’s really no way to avoid them.
 Accounting data entry is tedious, and it’s all too easy to miss a zero or switch some numbers around.
 Sure, you can accept a small amount of errors, but the fewer the better.
 And the best way to prevent them is to have all of the data entry reviewed, whoever does it.
 Reconcile each and every spreadsheet to its appropriate account, and mistakes won’t go undiscovered for very long.
 Do this at least once a month and you’ll be sure than small problems won’t become larger.

 Have A Budget

 Although it’s hard to believe, some food trucks actually work without a budget.
 They think that the fact that they know how much money being spent is enough, and you don’t need to waste time with a detailed accounting budget.
 That’s one of the biggest bookkeeping mistakes you can make.
 Just because your mobile food business is working as is doesn’t mean it’s working as optimally as possible.
 Start with the last two months of expenses to give you a baseline, and then create a budget for the following month.
 You’ll be able to adjust it as you go along, but even if it’s not quite right it will help you far more than simply keeping an eye on expenses.